Lesson Eleven: Exporting your project

 Format: HD.
 264

-Using a preset is most simple, straightforward way to export with optimal settings for your intended purpose.
+Using a preset is the most simple, straightforward way to export with optimal settings for your intended purpose.
 Click the Preset drop-down menu and select the specific format and resolution you prefer, such as Vimeo, YouTube, or QuickTime.
+You can then customize any of the other attributes.

 Here is just a bit of info on what matters most if you prefer to do a custom export for typical projects (using a preset takes care of most of these things and Premiere Pro assesses your footage to know how to process it, but do note NTSC vs PAL setting regardless):